tburandt01/Burandt_Portfolio/FinalProject_PartII.md

 ## **User Research Protocol and Interview Responses**
 Questions were used to gather thoughts about the visualizations and story.
-The questions were adapted from those provided in class.
+The questions were adapted from those provided in a previous assignment.
+These questions were used because they were general enough to allow for interviewees to provide open-eneded questions and they did not feel guiding.
 The questions are as follows:
 1. Can you tell me what you think these visualizations are about?
 2. Can you describe to me what information these visualizations are telling you?
 3. Is there anything you find surprising or confusing?
 4. Who do you think is the intended audience for this?
 5. Is there anything you would change or do differently?

+The target audience is state legislators.
+Seeing as this audience is highly unlikely to respond to such visualization critiques, a variety of other auidence members were selected.
 Three interviewees were selected.
 Interview 1 was a full time student with no familiarity of the topic; interview 2 was not a student and a person with a lot of familiarityof the topic; and Interview 3 was a student with some familiarity of the topic.
 The key points of their responses are as follows:

 *Interview 1*
 1. These visualizations are about the current status of autonomous vehicles and their legislation and the future impact that expanding legislation could have.